 Marketers rely on a strong alignment with the Finance side of the house to ensure their investment data is accurate, properly structured, and delivered in a usable way.
 After all, finance pros are the keepers of the company’s dollars and cents — the all-important “i” in ROI.

-If you’re setting out to measure ROI, enlist the help of Finance early, and ensure to get their buy-in every step of the way.
+If you’re setting out to measure ROI, enlist the help of Finance early.
+Ensure to get their buy-in every step of the way.
 Having ROI numbers that are Finance-backed will go a long way towards building and maintaining marketing’s credibility within the company.

 Cloudera is one company that’s got this figured out — read more here.